technickal1/tech-dripp/site/content/post/amazon-echo-alexa-more-than-a-speaker-your-personal-assistant-at-home.md

 date: 2017-11-11T20:35:23.893Z
 description: >-
   Amazon Echo, or Alexa, for friends ... it's not that simple to explain what it's about.
-Think of [Siri](https://www.cnet.com/tags/siri/) (the virtual assistant of the iPhone) and imagine that it takes a physical dimension and chooses a cylinder that is a bluetooth speaker.
+Think of Siri (the virtual assistant of the iPhone) and imagine it takes a physical dimension in the shape of a cylinder along with a Bluetooth speaker.
 ---
 Welcome to [Alexa](http://amzn.to/2jeIwTV), your personal assistant.